Havant Thicket Reservoir and water recycling

 Keeping taps and rivers flowing

 Did you know?
 There are only 200 chalk rivers in the whole world, and 80 per cent of those are in southern and eastern England.
 These precious and rare habitats, and the wildlife that lives there, need our protection.
 That’s why our neighbour, Southern Water, has agreed to take significantly less from two chalk streams in its supply area, the River Test and the River Itchen in Hampshire.
-While this is the right thing to do, reducing abstraction from these two rivers will leave the company with a shortfall of over 160 million litres of water per day in droughts.
+While this is the right thing to do, reducing abstraction from these two rivers will leave the company with deficit of at least 166 million litres per day in droughts.

 We’ve agreed to help, by building the brand new Havant Thicket Reservoir, just outside Havant.
 This will mean we can transfer up to 21 million litres of water per day, to Southern Water, when needed..
 This plan is going ahead, with work on building the reservoir already underway.